markofsuccess/interactive-front-end-mile-stone-project/README.md

 2. Creating a repository on Github
 3. Using Ubuntu terminal in Cloud 9 and with command git init a local repository was created.
 4. In Cloud 9 terminal command git push origin master in order to push it to the Github resporitory.
-5. Deploy site to Github Pages.
+5. Deploy site to Github Pages:
   * Step 1: Go to my repository in Github
   * Step 2: Click on settings
   * Step 3: Scroll down and choose select master branch from dropdown